Celobar incident

 Laboratório Enila was a small Brazilian pharmaceutics manufacturer who made an oral X-ray contrast medium trademarked Celobar.
 The medium's main ingredient was pharmaceutics-grade barium sulfate (BaSO4) imported from Germany.
 In 2003, without having the necessary expertise or authorization, they tried to manufacture BaSO4 in-house from much-cheaper technical-grade barium carbonate (BaCO3).
+They saved US$100.

 Non-reacted carbonate and other barium salts that remained in the adulterated product killed nine patients.
 The first death was Ricardo Diomedes, who had taken Celobar on May 21, 2003, at a clinic in Nova Iguaçu near Rio de Janeiro.
 A few hours later, he was suffering from vomiting, diarrhea, abdominal pains, and weakness; he died the next day in Nilópolis.
 Postmortem exams confirmed that barium poisoning was the cause of death.
 Analysis of the Celobar by the Oswaldo Cruz Institute showed up to 14% unreacted carbonate (the maximum allowed limit being 0.001%).
 The other eight deaths occurred in the state of Goiás, where most of the contaminated lot had been shipped.
-(Coincidentally, the same state as the Goiânia accident.)

 Authorities were warned after the first deaths, recalled the lot, and closed the laboratory, which eventually went bankrupt.

 On January 29, 2009, Enila's CEO (Márcio D'Icahahy Câmara Lima), and the chemist who carried out the synthesis (Antônio Carlos Fonseca da Silva) were sentenced to 20 and 22 years in jail, respectively.